Drainage or Plumbing issue?

 3. Secure the Sewage Pump System

-At Kent Drainage, we have over 20 years of experience with installing pump stations throughout London and Kent and are committed to helping our customers any time of day.
+At KD Drainage, we have over 20 years of experience with installing pump stations throughout London and Kent and are committed to helping our customers any time of day.

 We also offer regular service and maintenance plans, to ensure that your sewage pumps are working all year round, helping you to avoid any damage and extra costs!
 Our drainage and pump specialists can undertake regular inspections to highlight areas of concern.